unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

         struct uk_list_head *prev;
 };
 ```
-The way these lists are build exploits the way of defining structures in C.
+The way these lists are built exploits the way of defining structures in C.
 A field in a structure is actually just an offset in memory.
 To define a list, for example, we just need to include the `uk_list_head` structure in our container structure:
 ```